Boomaa23/Note2JPG/README.md

 ## Integration
 ### Google
 Used to store note files automatically.
-Most users can use OAuth and login with a Google account if enabled through the config JSON or parameters.
+Most users can use OAuth and login with a Google account if an applicable feature is enabled through the config JSON or parameters.
 Use `--grelog` to change accounts.
 Service accounts are also supported.

 ### NEO
-NEO integration requires that a NEO username and password is set each time through `--neo` or through the NEO keys in the config JSON.
+NEO integration requires that a NEO username and password is provided to the GUI each time (the user will be automatically prompted for this), passed through the parameter `--neo`, or included in the NEO keys in the config JSON.

 ## Parameters
 The list of parameters to pass to the command is listed below.
 To store configs without passing them through each time, modify `config.json`.